gustafsson96/american-the-office-quiz/README.md

 ![Screenshot of end page](/documentation/end-page-screenshot.png)

 * After the user has answered all ten questions, the end page will show up automatically.
-The end page will present the final score and gives the user the alternative to click two different buttons, either play again or go back to the home page.
+The end page will present the final score and gives the user the alternative to click two different buttons, either "Play Again" to restart the game or "Go Home" to go back to the home page.

 ### Features to Implement

 ## Testing